slcs-jsc/mptrac/docs/manual/index.md

 * MPTRAC features an MPI-OpenMP-OpenACC hybrid parallelization for efficient use on HPC and GPU systems.

-* MPTRAC is distributed open source under the terms and conditions of the GNU GPL v3.
+* Distributed open source under the terms and conditions of the GNU GPL.

 ## Contact